nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 to make sure we set a reasonable default for unsampled collection, [seems like this is a minimum setting](https://www.jaegertracing.io/docs/1.6/sampling/#adaptive-sampler).

-### MP1.X - Antidote Security
+### MP1.11 - Antidote Security

 No need to go overboard here but some common sense measures should be taken, specifically things like rate limiting, source IP stuff, etc etc.

-### MP1.X - Implement `antidote-checker`

-### MP1.X - Antidote-web catch-up
+### MP1.12 - Antidote-web catch-up

-Antidote-web will need to be instrumented for tracing so we get that additional context from end-to-end
+- Antidote-web will need to be instrumented for tracing so we get that additional context from end-to-end

-We'll also need to create a feedback box that captures the current session ID and sends it to us for follow-up
+- We'll also need to create a feedback box that captures the current session ID and sends it to us for follow-up

-Also, Antidote-web should not have any timeouts.
+- Also, Antidote-web should not have any timeouts.
 It should simply report what the API says.
 If Antidote's timeout triggers, it should throw an exception to our error handling solution while also marking the lesson as failed, so the web UI can show that to the user.

-Also changes to the front-end as needed for optional objective checking as detailed above.
+- Also changes to the front-end as needed for optional objective checking as detailed above.
+- Changing optional objective checking functionality to match new API

-### MP1.X - Full Docs Update
+### MP1.13 - Full Docs Update

 At this point, much of the entire platform documentation will need to be updated.